Digital transformation within Scotland’s environment sector

-Find out more, including the full agenda and recording, at the event’s dedicated online page.
+- A series of events with CEOs and senior leaders from environment agencies and NGOs.
+Find out more, including the full agenda and recording, at the dedicated online page

 Our Statement of ambition

-Following the webinar with senior leaders, we have been openly developing the following Shared Statement of Ambition:
+Following discussions with senior leaders within the environment sector, we have been openly developing the following Shared Statement of Ambition:

 The scale of the environmental challenge that humanity is facing should not be underestimated.
 As one of the first countries in the world to declare a climate emergency, Scotland has set a world-leading target of being net zero by 2045.
 At the same time, the Scottish Government has recognised biodiversity loss as an equally pressing issue.
 In order to progress towards the 2030 Sustainable Development Goals, there is a real urgency to act.